In the following tutorial, we will teach you how to install Collabtive 3.1 on Ubuntu 16.04.

 Step 8: Creating a new database and assigning a user with permissions

-Create a new MySQL database so Collabtive has something to use, then assign a user to it with full permissions.
+- Create a new MySQL database so Collabtive has something to use, hence you will be able to assign a user to it with full permissions.

 mysql -u root -p mysql> CREATE DATABASE collabtivedb; mysql> GRANT ALL PRIVILEGES ON collabtivedb.* TO 'collabtiveuser'@'localhost' IDENTIFIED BY 'your-password' WITH GRANT OPTION; mysql> FLUSH PRIVILEGES; mysql> quit